decaporg/decap-cms/website/content/docs/middleman.md

 date: 2019-01-01
 ---

 This is an example article.
-You probably want to delete it and write your own articles!
+You probably want to delete it and write your own articles once you finished this guide!
 ```

 ### Activate the blog extension